bartificer/programming-by-stealth/docs/pbs68.md

 Note that this feature requires that the Bootstrap JavaScript files be loaded into the page.

-To create a tabbed region within a page you’ll need two things — a nav to navigate between the tabbed panes, and a collection of panes to navigate between.
+To create a tabbed region within a page, you’ll need two things — a nav to navigate between the tabbed panes, and a collection of panes to navigate among.

 While the nav appears above the tab panes in the markup and on the page, let’s start with the tab panes.